 Confession time: Being a plant parent is hard work.
 Not only do you have to choose the best plants for your lifestyle and space, but you also have to work around the clock to ensure your leafy greens have a long, blooming life.
 But have you ever thought about how your plant parenthood could impact your security deposit?

-“It’s understandable that landlords are concerned for the hardwood or carpeted floors when renters move in, just like they would be in regards to renters damaging the walls, paint or light fixtures,” explains Joyce Mast, Bloomscape’s resident plant mom.
+If your home is bursting with plants, you may need to consider a few ways they can damage your home when not taken care of properly.
+But just because your landlord has some ground rules doesn’t mean you have to kiss your dreams of plant parenthood goodbye: “It’s understandable that landlords are concerned for the hardwood or carpeted floors when renters move in, just like they would be in regards to renters damaging the walls, paint, or light fixtures,” explains Joyce Mast, Bloomscape’s resident Plant Mom.
 (Yes, that’s an actual job.)

 Meet the Expert

 Joyce Mast is Bloomscape's official expert Plant Mom.
 She grew up working in her family's wholesale floral business near Chicago before working in greenhouses for 26 years.

 Below, read on for Mast's clever tips to embrace your green thumb without losing your security deposit.

 Let’s face it: Placing a planter directly on the floor can be an invitation for dirt and water to weasel their way into your pristine hardwood floors or wall-to-wall carpet.
 However, slipping a saucer underneath your greens creates a protective barrier between your plants and potential damage.

 “Pots and saucers that are made from materials like clay can ‘sweat,’ so to avoid any moisture on a hardwood floor or furniture, we recommend either using a plant stand or placing felt pads underneath the saucer,” Mast says.